Space is Sound

 Parallels are made clear between sound as an information system and its possibilities for resonant cultural meaning.

-Wall Labels and Artist Bios:
+Artwork Labels and Artist Bios:

 Sara Wallgren